 - A dash of fish sauce, as needed

 - 3 kaffir lime leaves, centre stem removed and finely julienned

 - 1 Tbsp cornstarch dissolved in 2 tablespoon water

 - 3-4 tablespoon bread crumbs (you may not need this, this is just in case the filling ends up too wet)

 - 12 sheets spring roll wrappers (8-inch square)

 - 1 egg (for egg wash)

-- Thai sweet chili dipping sauce for serving
+- Thai sweet chili dipping sauce (homemade recipe here)

-Julienne about 10 basil leaves and add to a mortar and pestle.
+- Julienne about 10 basil leaves and add to a mortar and pestle, chop the rest and save it for later.
 Add the curry paste and pound until the leaves are blended into the paste.

-To wrap: Cut 8-inch spring roll wrappers into 4 equal squares.
+- To wrap: If making mini spring rolls, cut 8-inch spring roll wrappers into 4 equal squares.
 See video at 5:20 for how to wrap.
-Use about 1 Tbsp of filling per piece.
+Use about 1 tablespoon of filling per piece.